 Obviously, Divine to me — like there are a few, there are very few drag icons on that level.
-It’s like RuPaul Divine, Lady Bunny — I mean there are very few who are like reached that kind of level and Divine was so legendary.
-So I wanted to kind of celebrate that, and I wanted to also remind people like the campy, fun, trashy side of the season.
+It’s like RuPaul Divine, Lady Bunny — I mean, there are very few who are like reached that kind of level, and Divine was so legendary.
+So I wanted to kind of celebrate that, and I wanted to also remind people of the campy, fun, trashy side of the season.

 I love what you just said because Christmas does have a trashy side to it.